halfhorst/vivarium-aws/README.md

 # vivarium-aws

-A python package with tools for setting up and running vivarium simulations on Amazon Web Services (AWS).
+A Python package that makes it easy to provision resources and run Vivarium simulations on Amazon Web Services (AWS).
+This was made to further the goal of reproducible model results by eliminating the requirement of access to IHME infrastructure.

 # Overview